tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

   boot.loader.efi.canTouchEfiVariables = false;
 ```

-If you used the cross-compiled installer image, i.e. you downloaded the ISO from GitHub or built `installer-bootstrap-cross`, you may add the following line to re-use the cross-compiled Asahi packages.
+If you used the cross-compiled installer image, i.e. you downloaded the ISO from GitHub or built it on an `x86_64-linux` machine, you may add the following line to re-use the cross-compiled Asahi packages.
 If you don't, they will be rebuilt in the installer, which wastes time.
 When you update the system and they need to be rebuilt on the Mac itself, remove this line or you will get an error that an `x86_64-linux` builder is required.
 ```
   # Remove if you get an error that an x86_64-linux builder is required.
   hardware.asahi.pkgsSystem = "x86_64-linux";